 - Begin – No matter how many excuses you come up with and no matter what fears you have, simply begin!
-BTW: Joining a health club or buying a home gym is not beginning.
+BTW: Joining a health club or buying a home gym is not the beginning.
 It’s preparing.

 - Maintain – Exercise daily no matter what.
 Put it in your schedule as a requirement.
 It may be hard at first.
 But soon you’ll begin to look forward to

-exercise.
+exercising.
 Why?
 To see more body improvements and to feel the euphoria (endorphins) after exercising.